bsu-cs315/P2-avanaman/README.md

 - [ ] ⭐ Include parallax scrolling in the background.
 - [ ] ⭐ Include tiles that can be passed in one direction, such as being able to jump up through a tile and land atop it.

-- Thsi project emits a B
+- This project emits a B